AMID Logo E-BAY Logo

 1. Unified social credit note (start from USCI + code number)

-2. Organization code (starts from OC + code number)
+2. Organization code (starts from O.C. + code number)

 4. Consignee contact name